 There is no single cause of Kienbock’s disease.
 It can be caused by multiple factors such as:

 The diagnosis of Kienbock’s disease can often be made by reviewing your history, performing a physical examination, and taking x-rays.
-In early stages of this disease, the x-rays may be normal and other tests are needed to confirm the diagnosis.
-Most likely, the most reliable test to assess the blood supply of the lunate is Magnetic Resonance Imaging (MRI) (Figure 3).
-CT scanning, specialized CT scanning and bone scan may also be used.
+In the early stages of this disease, the x-rays may be normal and other tests are needed to confirm the diagnosis.
+Most likely, the most reliable test to assess the blood supply of the lunate is Magnetic Resonance Imaging (MRI).
+CT and bone scans may also be used.

 This is a slow-progressing disease, and patients often have the condition for months or even years before they seek treatment.
 It can be difficult to diagnose in its earlier stages.

 Treatment options depend upon the severity and stage of the disease.
-In very early stages, the treatment can be as simple as observation or immobilization.
+In very early stages, the treatment can be as simple as observation, activity changes, and/or immobilization.
 For more advanced stages, surgery is usually considered.
-Hand therapy does not change the course of the disease; however, it can help to minimize impairment from the disease.
+Surgery may be done to change forces across the lunate and wrist joint or to improve vascularity of the lunate.
+When the lunate is severely fracture, collapsed, or arthritic, salvage treatments such as lunate and other wrist bone removal may be necessary.
+Hand therapy does not change the course of the disease; however, it can help to minimize loss of motion from the disease.
 Treatment is designed to relieve pain and restore function.

 Your hand surgeon will advise you of the best treatment options and explain the risks, benefits and side-effects of various treatments for Kienbock’s disease.